-An attribute may be either elementary or composite.
+An attribute shall be either elementary or composite.

-4.2.1 Elementary attributes
+25 4.2.1 Elementary attributes

-An elementary attribute is an attribute that contains an elementary (single, basic) value.
-In this Standard, an elementary attribute can be a string attribute, a date and time attribute, an integer number attribute, a real number attribute, a Boolean attribute, or an ID attribute.
+An elementary attribute is an attribute that shall contain an elementary (single, basic) value.
+In this Standard, an elementary attribute shall be a string attribute, a date and time attribute, an integer number attribute, a real number attribute, a Boolean attribute, or an ID attribute.